 When the Cuban flag flew for the very first time, on May 11, 1850, it flew in New York, hoisted aloft the offices of the New York Sun in Lower Manhattan, where the editorial staff was in favor of a Cuba free from Spain, but annexed to the United States.
 The flag was designed by the ex-Spanish Army Officer, and Cuban separatist, Narciso Lopez.
 Lopez arrived in New York in 1848, and New Yorkers joined him on all three of his attempts to liberate Cuba by force.

 In 1868, Cubans and Puerto Ricans rose up against Spanish rule.
-In Cuba, the conflict lasted 10 years, and sent a steam of refugees to New York.
+In Cuba, the conflict lasted 10 years and sent a stream of refugees to New York.
 Those refugees, in turn, supported the fighters back home.
 For example, Emilia Cassanova turned her Hunts Point home into a hotbed of militant activity.
-In 1869, she founded Liga de Hijas de Cuba (League of the Daughters of Cuba), who smuggled arms and ammunition to partisans on the island.
+In 1869, she founded Liga de Hijas de Cuba (League of the Daughters of Cuba), which smuggled arms and ammunition to partisans on the island.

 By 1870, there were over 2,700 Cuban-born New Yorkers, the largest contingent of a Hispanic population hailing from Spain and Latin America that numbered 3,600.
 New York’s Cuban refugee manufacturers threw their hats into New York’s booming cigar trade, establishing hundreds of factories.
 These enterprises drew working-class Cubans and Puerto Ricans to New York who formed communities in Manhattan and Brooklyn.